ayan2809/OTP-Verification/README.md

 # otp-verification
-Otp verification using twilio  in flask.
+Otp verification using twilio API for verification using the Flask server